web-engineering/web-engineering-textbook/source/testing.md

 As a beginner you should distinguish at least two types of tests:

 * unit test - tests one specific unit of code (be it a class, a package, one model, one view....)
-* integration test - tests the whole program from the perspective of a user
+* end-to-end test - tests the whole program from the perspective of a user

-Integration tests give you more valuable insights from a users perspective, e.g.: "the shopping cart checkout does not work".
+End-to-end  tests give you more valuable insights from a users perspective, e.g.: "the shopping cart checkout does not work".

 Unit tests help developers find the part of the program that is responsible for a problem: "the cookie store class breaks if you store an undefined value".